Stresses of deployment, injuries drive military divorce rate up

 The sheer number of soldiers who have returned from Iraq or Afghanistan suffering from post-traumatic stress disorder (PTSD) and other related problems is undeniable.
-The Department of Veterans Affairs (VA) says there at least 1 million soldiers who are already dealing with or at risk for PTSD, traumatic brain injury (TBI), depression and anxiety attacks.
+The Department of Veterans Affairs (VA) says there are at least 1 million soldiers who are already dealing with or at risk for PTSD, traumatic brain injury (TBI), depression, and anxiety attacks.

-Obviously it can be very challenging to be married to someone who is facing such problems.
+Obviously, it can be very challenging to be married to someone who is facing such problems.
 It isn't only spouses who are affected, either.
-Among active duty military personnel, about 43 percent have children.
+Among active-duty military personnel, about 43 percent have children.

 It isn't that spouses don't want to help.
 But problems like PTSD are so big that, even with the best of intentions, it takes a toll on a couple's relationship.
 The marriage may already have been stained during the long separation of deployment.
 But when a spouse returns home injured, the scope of the challenges lead many couples to divorce.